 Help them create together – Give your families the opportunity to tap into their creative side!
 Maybe you can create an Easter Art Pack with an egg-dying kit or other Easter crafts that invite families to create something together and remind them why we celebrate Easter.
 One of our favorite ways to do this is with an Easter Family Worship & Art Guide that helps families make space together for meaningful worship and devotional time by combining the reading of the Easter story with specific art processes and conversation prompts.
 See the original Easter Family Worship & Art Guide here, and check out the newest version, He is Risen, here.
 What tools and prompts can you provide for your families that help them create something together?

 Help them learn together – Something special happens when kids and parents dig into God’s Word and grow deeper in their faith together.
 This could be something as simple as a Resurrection Egg Devotional Kit for families or a take-home box of Easter devotions.
-Our church is considering creating a Holy Week devotional for families, something like this Holy Week Daily Pack or this Easter Family Devotional.
+Our church is considering creating a Holy Week devotional for families, something like this Easter Family Devotional.
 We’ll be asking people in our congregation to write and video record a short devotional, then we’ll pull them all together to share with the entire church to read through during Holy Week.
 And you can equip families to keep the learning going even beyond Easter Sunday with this Easter Week Walk Family Devotional based on the road to Emmaus story in Luke 24.
 How can you equip parents to disciple (and learn along with) their children this Easter?

 Help them have fun together – Fun experiences make for memorable moments, so brainstorm ways you can help your families laugh, play, and enjoy time together this Easter.
 Send them on an Easteriffic Faith Adventure, or encourage them to hunt for the empty egg (just like the empty tomb) and complete fun actions along the way as part of their at-home Easter egg hunt.
 Or share a Holy Week Preschool Printable Pack like this one to help the littlest members of your church practice some developmental skills while having fun and learning about the Easter story.
 You could even encourage them to egg their neighbors’ houses and invite the whole community in on the fun!
 How will you encourage your families to have fun together this Easter?